 MHA MacIntyre Hudson LLP is committed to the principle of equal opportunities and equal treatment for all employees, regardless of sex, race, religion or belief, age, marriage or civil partnership, pregnancy/maternity, sexual orientation, gender reassignment or disability.
 It has a clear policy of paying employees equally for the same or equivalent work, regardless of their sex (or any other characteristic set out above).
 As such, it:

-- carries out pay and benefits audits at regular intervals; - ensures that regular equal pay training is included for all managers and other staff members who are involved in salary reviews; - · provides equality and diversity training; - evaluates job roles and pay grades as necessary to ensure a fair structure; and - advertises roles internally and externally to attract the best candidates.
+- carries out pay and benefits audits at regular intervals; - ensures that regular equal pay training is included for all managers and other staff members who are involved in salary reviews; - provides equality and diversity training; - evaluates job roles and pay grades as necessary to ensure a fair structure; and - advertises roles internally and externally to attract the best candidates.

 MHA MacIntyre Hudson LLP is therefore confident that its gender pay gap does not stem from paying men and women differently for the same or equivalent work.
-Rather its gender pay gap is the result of the roles in which men and women work within the organisation and the salaries that these roles attract.
+Rather its gender pay gap is the result of the roles in which men and women work within the organisation and the salaries that these roles attract.Other employment changes are also likely to have an effect as households move towards having greater caring responsibilities, often from the mid-30s upwards.
+For example, women are more likely to leave their job because of a long commute compared with men.